mkloubert/node-simple-socket/README.md

 The new "sockets" make a handshake and share a (strong) random password, which is used for the "live" communication, with the help of RSA in the background.
 This is done at the time, you start to send and receive data.

+## Migration

+### 1.x.x => 2.x.x and higher

+* since version 2.0 there is a protocol update to improve encryption ... communication between those versions will not work anymore

 ## Install

 ```bash